svanoort/pyresttest/advanced_guide.md

 - If it is set to 'thing', then it will return nothing (because the 'thing' object lacks an 'age' key)

 ## Extractor: jmespath
-The 'jmespath' extractor provides fulll [JMESPath](http://jmespath.org/) implementation to grab data from JSON and requires jmespath library to be available for import
+The 'jmespath' extractor provides fulll [JMESPath](http://jmespath.org/) implementation to grab data from JSON and requires jmespath library to be available for import.
 Full range of JMESPath expressions is supported.

 **Example:**
 Given this JSON: